-It is a common feature in any business that appearance of the establishment can overlook other features.
+It is a common feature in any business that the appearance of the establishment can overlook other features.
 However, it is imperative when designing a place where the public will congregate, that it is safe.

 The saying goes, “first impressions count”.
 The first thing a customer sees when they enter a building is the door.
-This is your sophisticated, beautifully designed masterpiece with a door that opens to a large traffic flow of customers as they approach, making them feel welcome.
+This is your sophisticated, beautifully designed masterpiece with a door that opens to large traffic flow of customers as they approach, making them feel welcome.

 The automatic door is the key to your hard work, the entryway to your breathtaking design that you have put your heart and soul into.

 But what if something goes wrong.
 What if the door doesn’t open?
 Or closes too soon?
 Or shuts on the customer?
-If the customer is injured there can be large penalty involved and not just with money.
+If the customer is injured there can be a large penalty involved and not just with money.
 Everyone involved will be held responsible for not taking action to ensure that those who installed the doors are qualified to do so to the most up to date standards.

 There have been cases where someone has died as a result of a faulty automatic door.
 So, how do you, the architect, make sure the doors that are installed for your project are safe?